 At Royal York Dental we use digital x-rays along with panoramic x-rays to provide our patients with insight into their overall oral health.
-Using these digital x-rays, we will review your digital dental records with you at your next appointment.

 Digital Dental X-Rays